awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 **Document mode**
 In *document mode, *the JSON document is migrated as is\.
 That means the document data is consolidated into one of two items\.
 When you use a relational database as a target, the data is a single column named `_doc` in a target table\.
 When you use a nonrelational database as a target, the data is a single JSON document\.
 Document mode is the default mode, which we recommend when migrating to an Amazon DocumentDB target\.
-For example, consider the following documents in an Amazon DocumentDB collection called `myCollection`\.
+For example, consider the following documents in a Amazon DocumentDB collection called `myCollection`\.

 ```
 > db.myCollection.find()